Privacy Rights of Students In Education Records

 Procedure for the Establishment or Abolishment of Campus-Based Mandatory Fees

-The process to establish and adjust other campus-based mandatory fees requires consideration by the campus fee-advisory committee and a student referendum as established by Executive Order 1054, Section III.
-The campus President may use alternate consultative mechanisms if the President determines that a referendum is not the best mechanism to achieve appropriate and meaningful consultation.
+The process to establish and adjust other campus-based mandatory fees requires consideration by the campus fee advisory committee and a student referendum as established by Executive Order 1102, Section III.
+The campus President may use alternate consultation mechanisms if he/she determines that a referendum is not the best mechanism to achieve appropriate and meaningful consultation.
 Results of the referendum and the fee committee review are advisory to the campus President.
 The President may adjust campus-based mandatory fees but must request the Chancellor to establish a new mandatory fee.
-The President shall provide to the fee-advisory committee a report of all campus-based mandatory fees.
+The President shall provide to the campus fee advisory committee a report of all campus-based mandatory fees.
 The campus shall report annually to the Chancellor a complete inventory of all campus-based mandatory fees.

 For more information or questions, please contact the Budget Office in the CSU Chancellor’s Office at (562) 951-4560.